 - Shake until the drink is well-chilled.

-- Strain into a glass filled with crushed ice.
+- Fill your glass with crushed ice

 Frequently Asked Questions